nsg-ethz/mini_internet_api/orchestration_platform/README.md

 #### Setting up the container

 We provide a simple docker compose script to bring up the API server.
 If another topology than `demo` is used, change the relevant environment variables in the [docker-compose](docker_compose.yml).
+The docker socket under `/var/run/docker.sock` must belong to the same groupid (the docker group, see [this](https://docs.docker.com/engine/install/linux-postinstall/)) that is specified in the [Dockerfile](Dockerfile).
+This is necessary because we're running a Docker-out-of-Docker setup (see [this](https://tdongsi.github.io/blog/2017/04/23/docker-out-of-docker/) for an explanation).

 ```bash
 docker compose up -d